Timendus/chip-8-bad-apple/README.md

-To make sure that we always use the smallest version of the frame, the encoder checks the lengths of the original (uncompressed) bitmap, the run length encoded version of the original and the run length encoded version of the diff.
+To make sure that we always use the smallest version of the frame, the encoder checks the lengths of the original (uncompressed) bitmap, the run length encoded version of the original and the run length encoded version of the diff, and outputs the smallest of the three.

-This, plus the unique nature of the video, as pointed out above, made this data compress much better than the 3D VIP'r Maze image data.
+Using diffs, plus the unique nature of the video, as pointed out above, made this data compress much better than the 3D VIP'r Maze image data.
 This data easily compressed to an over 50% compression rate.
-Or in other words: it made the video over twice as small.
+Or in other words: it made the video less than half as small.

 But still, at this stage I could only store the video up to frame 1800 of the 6562 total, while leaving us some space for the music.
-And that at a lower frame rate of 15 frames per second (I thought, see below 😉).
+And that at a lower frame rate of 15 frames per second (I thought, but it's even worse, see below 😉).

 Now there were roughly three directions we could take this in:
 1. Reduce the frame rate even more; or
-2. Reduce the image size to about a third of `lores`; or
+2. Reduce the image size a lot more; or
 3. Start looking into better ways to compress the video, specifically lossy video codecs.